jkrude/MoneyWatch/Readme.md

 3. Login to your Sparkasse account → Go to "Umseatze" and click on export (Excel(CSV-CMT))

 If you use IntelliJ, you may need to mark the *java* folder as project root or right-click on `pom.xml` and import as maven project.

+Note due to privacy-sensitive information some files were removed from the history which was rewritten in the process.
+Therefore only the master branch exists anymore and old git-states may not work anymore.

 #### Screenshots
 <img src="https://user-images.githubusercontent.com/36801164/195415725-41a9e0a3-c338-47ed-96d6-c3b0f1fea158.png" width=750>